Get FideliOS running on Linux with a single command.

 The script:

-2. Installs the fidelios CLI
+4. Installs the fidelios CLI (npm install -g fidelios@latest)

 Start FideliOS